peterbourgon/caspaxos/README.md

 strongly-consistent CASPaxos protocol as the data plane, and combine it with with an eventually-consistent gossip membership layer as the control plane.
 In this section, we'll sketch out what such a system would look like.

+This is an opinionated approach.
+Other, radically different approaches are also viable.
+As always, carefully consider your operational requirements to determine which approach is best for your use-case.

+TODO